Suggested Reading:

 bishop, who flourished under the emperor Marcus Antoninus.

-ordained by Pope St. Stephen, and sent thither to preach the Gospel.
+who was ordained by Pope St. Stephen, and sent thither to

-we read in the Gospel, piously attended to the burial of our Lord.
+who, as we read in the Gospel, piously attended to the burial

 of the Saints)